Estadio Centenario (Los Mochis)

 Estadio Centenario is a multi-use stadium in Los Mochis, Sinaloa, Mexico.
 It is currently used mostly for football matches and is the home stadium for Murciélagos.
 The stadium has a capacity of 10,844 people.
-It was remodeled by Grupo Faharo for Murciélagos de Los Mochis to be played in the Ascenso MX and completed by the season opener aka Grand Re-Opening of the Stadium on July 31, 2015 against Atlante in Week 2 of Torneo Apertura 2015.
+It was remodeled by Grupo Faharo for Murciélagos de Los Mochis to be played in the Ascenso MX and completed by the season opener Grand Re-Opening of the Stadium on July 31, 2015 against Atlante in Week 2 of Torneo Apertura 2015.

 As of 2020 and April 2023, the stadium remains abandoned.